Knock CLI reference

 You can pull and download partial files from Knock to a local file system with the partial pull command.
 Knock CLI will create a new partial directory or update the existing partial directory in the local file system.

-Note: if pulling the target workflow for the first time or all workflowws, Knock CLI will ask to confirm before writing to the local filesystem.
+Note: if pulling the target partial for the first time (or all partials), Knock CLI will ask to confirm before writing to the local file system.

 See how partial files are structured in your system here.